huaminghuangtw/Evergreen-Notes/Permanent-Notes/a-true-transformation-begins-with-a-mental-shift.md

 ---

 If you’re 37, don’t regret not waking up at 18 again.
 Instead, imagine you’re 90 and have just woken up at 37—gifted with another 50 years to live.

+---

+“[Mens sana in corpore sano](https://www.google.com/search?q=Mens+sana+in+corpore+sano)” is a Latin phrase that translates to “a healthy mind in a healthy body.”